Turing Mobility Funding 2023/2024

 How to apply

 Students participating in school-based exchanges are advised to speak to their academic adviser for information on the selection process and internal deadlines.
-Students participating in University-wide exchange should visit the University-wide webpage for further information.
+Students participating in International Exchange should visit the International Exchange webpage for further information.

 If you are selected for a placement, your name will be forwarded to your host university by your academic adviser.
 Your allocated host university will then send application information in due course.

-If you are interested in studying abroad at Lunds Universitet, Universiteit van Amsterdam or University College Dublin through the University-wide programme, please visit the University-wide webpages for information on the application process and deadlines.
+If you are interested in studying abroad at Lunds Universitet, Universiteit van Amsterdam or University College Dublin through the International Exchange, please visit the International Exchange webpages for information on the application process and deadlines.

 Students from the Department of Modern Languages and Culture will receive information from the Year Abroad team.